Tier 2 Consulting Firms: The Complete Guide and Rankings

 What Are Tier 2 Consulting Firms?

-Tier 2 consulting firms are large, successful management consulting companies that fall one step below McKinsey, Bain, and BCG in overall prestige and brand recognition.
-They still operate globally, serve Fortune 500 clients, and offer competitive compensation.
+Tier 2 consulting firms are large, successful management consulting companies that fall one step below McKinsey, Bain, and BCG in prestige and brand recognition.
+They serve Fortune 500 clients globally, pay competitive salaries, and accept roughly 5 to 15% of applicants.
+Examples include Oliver Wyman, Kearney, LEK, Roland Berger, and Strategy&.

 Many tier 2 firms do the same strategy, operations, and M&A work that MBB firms handle.
 However, MBB firms tend to dominate the highest-profile, CEO-level strategy engagements.
 Tier 2 firms frequently have deeper specializations in specific industries or functional areas that make them the preferred choice for certain clients.